RPesenko/OpsMgr-Scripts/SCOMMonitoringConfig/Readme.md

 # SCOMMonitoringConfig.ps1
-Version: 2.1
+Version: 2.2
-Release 2020/12/16
+Release 2020/12/17

 This script runs Get-SCOMEffectiveMonitoringConfiguration against an agent and formats output to HTML 5 compliant file.

-The script uses the folowing parameters:
+## Usage:
+**SCOMMonitoringConfig.ps1** *[-AgentFQDN FQDN][-MS FQDN][-FolderPath Path]*

+[AgentFQDN] = Mandatory parameter.
+The FQDN of the agent to generate the configuration file for.
-    - _MS_ = [optional] Name of the Management Server to connect to.
+[MS] = Optional parameter.
+Name of the Management Server to connect to.
 If not is specified, the script will connect to the local machine and attempt to load the OpsMgr Command Shell.
-    - _FolderPath_ = [optional] The folder to save the raw CSV output and formatted HTML files to.
-Default value is _C:\SCOMConfig_
+[FolderPath] = Optional parameter.
+The folder to save the raw CSV output and formatted HTML files to.
+Default value is _C:\SCOMFiles\SCOMConfig_.
-    - _AgentFQDN_ = [Mandatory] The FQDN of the agent to generate the configuration file for.

-### Download Script Here
+## View Script
+_(Right click and select 'Save Link As' to download)_
 https://github.com/RPesenko/OpsMgr-Scripts/blob/master/SCOMMonitoringConfig/SCOMMonitoringConfig.ps1

-Change Log
+## Change Log
+2.2: Updated script defaults
 2.1: Improved MG connection logic
 1.0: Initial release